pnearing/bluetoothScreenLock/README.md

 - Some phones randomize MAC addresses per advertising; if RSSI doesn’t appear, try pairing the device or ensure it advertises while screen is on.
 - AppIndicator package name varies by distro.
 If `gir1.2-appindicator3-0.1` isn’t available, install `gir1.2-ayatanaappindicator3-0.1`.
 - No sudo required; Bleak uses BlueZ over D-Bus.
+ - Security: prefer MAC matching.
+Name-only mode is for convenience and is explicitly surfaced in the UI as a warning.

 ## How it works (overview)